tbep-tech/State-of-the-Bay/doc/thriving-habitats-and-abundant-wildlife.md

 ## Restoration Projects to Improve Tampa Bay’s Natural Systems

-Habitat restoration is an attempt to restore important services, such as providing fish nurseries, improving water quality, and storm protection, to an ecosystem.
+Habitat restoration is an attempt to restore important services provided by natural systems.
+These ecological services can include providing fish nurseries; improving water quality; reducing erosion; and storm surge protection.
 This can involve a variety of habitat types, from salt marshes to pine flatwoods.

 Habitat restoration in the Tampa Bay region has evolved over time from a simple planting of red mangroves west of the Howard Frankland bridge in 1971 to major landscape-scale ecosystem restoration projects such as Rock Ponds, that involved 1,043 acres of landform changes on regionally significant tracts of coastal land.
 Nearly 5,000 acres of habitat restoration has occurred in the Tampa Bay watershed since 1971.